-Additional information relating to business continuity can be found in the Ensuring Service Continuity section of the Network Security chapter.
+Additional information relating to business continuity can be found in the Service Continuity for Online Services section of the Network Security chapter.

 Availability requirements

 As availability requirements will vary based on business requirements they cannot be stipulated in this manual.
 Agencies will need to determine their own availability requirements and implement appropriate security measures to achieve them.